daleghent/nina-docs/docs/advanced/platesolving.md

 ## Plate Solving Software

 N.I.N.A. supports the most popular plate solving software suites available, each of which has its own benefits and drawbacks.
+The following is a list of support plate solving software and their general characteristics.

 ### ASTAP
 Author: Han Kleijn